Presenters: multiple experts

 Nonfinancial — Christy Ludlow has no relevant nonfinancial relationships to disclose.

-Financial — Kathy Panther is an author of online CE courses sponsored by Northern Speech Services; receives royalties.
+Financial — Kathy Panther is presenter of online CE courses sponsored by Northern Speech Services; receives royalties.

 Nonfinancial — Kathy Panther has no relevant nonfinancial relationships to disclose.